cksystemsteaching/selfie/book.md

 The first two instructions are the `lui` and `addi` instructions which allow us to initialize CPU registers with signed integer values.
 There are also use cases other than initialization which we mention below as well.
 All examples are real, executable code of the selfie system.

 We begin with the `addi` instruction where `addi` stands for *add immediate*.
-It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in that register or in fact any other register.
+It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in another register (or even the same).
 Here is an example:

 `0x38: 0x00810293: addi t0,sp,8`